 - The entirety of ClanDestine.
 The family lives a very wealthy, comfortable lifestyle and stays relatively quiet about their abilities.
 It's only when the youngest twins decide they want to become heroes that the family is exposed.

-- There's a Flash story where a man asks him if he ever realized something like 90% of superpowered individuals became villains instead of heroes, then corrects him that it isn't the case.
+- The Flash: There's a story where a man asks him if he ever realized something like 90% of superpowered individuals became villains instead of heroes, then corrects him that it isn't the case.
 Most are like this, simply living their lives out of the spotlight.
 Flash realizes that this actually makes a lot of sense.